rollup/plugins/packages/rollup-plugin-babel/README.md

 All options are as per the [Babel documentation](https://babeljs.io/), except the following:

-   * `options.externalHelpers`: a boolean value indicating whether to bundle in the babel helpers
+   * `options.externalHelpers`: a boolean value indicating whether to bundle in the Babel helpers
    * `options.include` and `options.exclude`: each a minimatch pattern, or array of minimatch patterns, which determine which files are transpiled by Babel (by default, all files are transpiled)
    * `options.externalHelpersWhitelist`: an array which gives explicit control over which babelHelper functions are allowed in the bundle (by default, every helper is allowed)